|

 Photograph Collection, 1950s-1957

-2 copy prints: b&w: 8 x 10
+2 B/W copy prints: 8 x 10

 SWCPC 657

-This collection contains two portraits: one of the 1950s rock group,
+This collection contains two portraits: one of the 1950s rock group, "The Picks"

-"The Picks" and the other "The Pickering Brothers."
-John and Bill
+and the other "The Pickering Brothers."
+John and Bill Pickering along with Bob

-Pickering along with Bob Lapham, made up the 1950s rock group, "The Picks,"
+Lapham, made up the 1950s rock group, "The Picks," which received its greatest

-which received its greatest acclaim for singing backup for Buddy Holly on such hits as
+acclaim for singing backup for Buddy Holly on such hits as "Maybe Baby" and "Oh

-"Maybe Baby" and "Oh Boy."
-John Pickering graduated from Texas Tech in
+Boy."
+John Pickering graduated from Texas Tech in 1957 with a degree in

 Pickett, Bill